sadman017/ECode_Verifier_App/README.md

 ## 📌 Project Overview

-**Your Project Name** is a web application developed using modern web development methodologies.
+**ECode Verifier** is a mobile application developed for both android and ios.
 The development process followed these phases:

 - ✅ Requirement Gathering
 - ✅ Planning